techcaptain04/rate-limit_flexible/README.md

 Make sure you've launched `npm run eslint` before creating PR, all errors have to be fixed.

-You can try to run `npm run eslint-fix` to fix some issues.

 Any new limiter with storage have to be extended from `RateLimiterStoreAbstract`.
 It has to implement 4 methods: